solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_app_mesh.md

 ---

-## Using Gloo as the Ingress for AWS App Mesh
+## Using Gloo Edge as the Ingress for AWS App Mesh

 In our above example, the `colorgateway` service calls the `colorteller` service which has a few variants (`colorteller`, `colorteller-black` , `colorteller-blue`).
 Both of those services are part of the mesh, and we can control the routing between the components with the mesh.
-To get traffic into the mesh with a powerful API Gateway like Gloo, all we have to do is the following:
+To get traffic into the mesh with a powerful API Gateway like Gloo Edge, all we have to do is the following:

-1. Install Gloo
+1. Install Gloo Edge
-2. Create a Gloo VirtualService
+2. Create a Gloo Edge VirtualService
 3. Create a Route to where we want to bring traffic into the mesh

-Installing Gloo is [covered adequately in other sections]({{% versioned_link_path fromRoot="/installation" %}}) of the documentation.
+Installing Gloo Edge is [covered adequately in other sections]({{% versioned_link_path fromRoot="/installation" %}}) of the documentation.

 To accomplish steps 2 and 3, run the following command: